 D. No sleeping in vehicles is allowed.

 E. The daily parking fee is ten dollars ($10.00).

 F. Minimum fee for replacement of a lost ticket is one hundred dollars ($100.00).

 G. Abandoned motor vehicles will be towed at the expense of the vehicle’s owner.

-H. A seasonal parking pass is one hundred fifty dollars ($150.00) for individuals with a valid Rhode Island driver’s license and a Rhode Island registered vehicle.
+H. Seasonal Parking Pass Fee Schedule, a seasonal parking pass is one hundred fifty dollars ($150.00) for individuals with a Rhode Island driver’s license and a Rhode Island registered vehicle.
 The pass is seventy-five dollars ($75.00) for senior citizens sixty-five (65) years of age or older with a valid Rhode Island driver’s license and Rhode Island registered vehicle.
 A seasonal pass is two hundred fifty dollars ($250.00) for all vehicles with out-of-State registrations.
 The pass is transferable to a second (2nd) vehicle but will only be honored once in any calendar day.
 The pass cannot be loaned to a vehicle to which the pass is not issued.
 No refunds will be given for unused passes.

 I. The issuance of a pass to a vehicle authorized for the parking of the subject vehicle on a space available basis.
 Staff will make every reasonable effort to ensure that adequate parking spaces are available for all vehicles with an annual parking pass, it is possible that enough parking spaces may not be available at times of peak demand including, but not limited to, holiday periods.